literalplus/sic/README.md

 ## License

-This project is licensed under the Apace License, Version 2.0.
+This project is licensed under the Apache License, Version 2.0.
 You can find a copy in the `LICENSE` file.

 ## Support